DrewNaylor/guinget/docs/readmes/readme-v0.2-alpha.txt

 - Selecting all packages with Ctrl+A while searching will select every package, even the ones that aren't visible. (issue #13 https://github.com/DrewNaylor/guinget/issues/13)
 - Applying changes with too many packages at once makes guinget lock up. (issue #57 https://github.com/DrewNaylor/guinget/issues/57)
 - When displaying only the latest version of a package, some of them aren't really the latest version as shown in winget. (issue #63 https://github.com/DrewNaylor/guinget/issues/63)
+- The "Action" column shrinks for a second the first time you mark a package in a session. (issue #94 https://github.com/DrewNaylor/guinget/issues/94)
+- Running CMD from guinget on 64-bit Windows causes filesystem redirection to occur, resulting in anything that has to be launched from the "real" System32 not working correctly. (issue #98 https://github.com/DrewNaylor/guinget/issues/98)
+- Shift+clicking makes it show the first-clicked item if the selection goes above the first-selected item. (issue #99 https://github.com/DrewNaylor/guinget/issues/99)
+- If the Apply changes window is too low when you open the mini-form, the mini-form will be offscreen. (issue #101 https://github.com/DrewNaylor/guinget/issues/101)

 See all known issues: https://github.com/DrewNaylor/guinget/labels/known%20issue